-ARTS1143 - Introduction to Arts and Ecology Subject Code
+ARTS1143 - Introduction to Art & Ecology Subject Code

-Introduction to Arts and Ecology
+Introduction to Art & Ecology

 This course is an introduction to the history and practice of the interdisciplinary field of art and ecology.
 Students will investigate artistic practice, political ecology, environmental justice, and the interrelationships between cultural and ecological systems.
-Through readings, discussion, lectures, and projects, we will explore how art can respond to-and make meaning within-the context of climate crises, mass extinction, colonialism, extractivism, and beyond.
-In order to expand the space of possibilities for thinking/feeling/making, this course aims to identify and to challenge distinctions between art and science, theory and practice, knowledge and affect.